 SSRI Faculty Fellows Program

 The SSRI Faculty Fellows Program at University Park and the College of Medicine supports faculty members in the social and behavioral sciences to develop new interdisciplinary collaborations aimed at building a novel line of sustainable research through securing external funding.
-(Fellowships for Commonwealth Campus Faculty are available through the Penn State Research Collaboration Fellowship).
+(Fellowships for Commonwealth Campus Faculty are available through the Commonwealth Campus Research Collaboration Development Program).
 Priority will be given to proposals that are congruent with the SSRI’s interdisciplinary mission and its strategic foci: